yasin-uzun/SINBAD/README.md

 ## Graphical User Interface

 SINBAD has an easy to use Graphical User Interface (GUI).
-Detailed instructions for the GUI is available in the [INBAD User Manual](https://github.com/yasin-uzun/SINBAD/blob/main/SINBAD_User_Manual.pdf).
+Detailed instructions for the GUI is available in the [SINBAD User Manual](https://github.com/yasin-uzun/SINBAD/blob/main/SINBAD_User_Manual.pdf).

 ## Configuration